Misguided Attempt at Employee Engagement

 Every company wants to know what motivates employees – to have their employees fully engaged and motivated to succeed.
 After all, high engagement is a foundation of high productivity.
 However, few companies are successful at reaching that ideal.

 Too many organizations leave employee engagement up to HR.
 Certainly, HR has an important role to play in assessing levels of engagement.
 But, HR’s impact on engagement is limited.
-Sure, they can sponsor annual employee engagement surveys, analyze and report back on the results; and they can make recommendations on how to improve.
+Sure, they can sponsor annual employee engagement surveys, analyze and report back on the results; and they can help make employee engagement implementation recommendations on how to improve.

 When all is said and done, however, the ultimate responsibility for engagement lies much closer to individual employees.
 It’s not so much a departmental issue; it’s more of a down-on-the-factory-floor, team-based, direct manager-to-employee issue.